aroemers/rmap/README.md

   (:b o)             ;=> 42

   ;; get a map of what was realized until now
-  ;; notice :ns is set to "bar", as its evaluation context was m (binding [*unrealized* :rmap.core/ignore)]
+  ;; in "structural sharing" mode, the :ns entry would have "bar" as its value (binding [*unrealized* :rmap.core/ignore)]
-    (into {} o))     ;=> {:foo eve/baz, :ns "bar", :cnt 103, :b 42, :a 41}
+    (into {} o))     ;=> {:foo eve/baz, :ns "eve", :cnt 103, :b 42, :a 41}

   ;; get a map of everything realized (which only adds [1 2 3])
-  (into {} o)        ;=> {:foo eve/baz, :ns "bar", :cnt 103, [1 2 3] nil, :b 42, :a 41}
+  (into {} o)        ;=> {:foo eve/baz, :ns "eve", :cnt 103, [1 2 3] nil, :b 42, :a 41}
 ```

 ### Immutability and state

 All the functions on the recursive map return new objects, so it can be regarded as immutable.
 Still, keep in mind that a recursive map does have state, as it lazily realizes its values.
-This state is structurally shared.

 ### Core functions on the recursive map